cloud-gov/django-uaa/README.rst

 .. image:: https://travis-ci.org/18F/cg-django-uaa.svg?branch=master
     :target: https://travis-ci.org/18F/cg-django-uaa

 This is a cloud.gov UAA authentication backend for Django.
+It also includes a handy "fake cloud.gov" that makes it easy to log in as any user during development.

+.. warning:: This package is in a very early stage of development and its settings and/or API will likely change in the near future.
+   Use it at your own risk!

-.. warning:: At present, the backend only allows users to log in who have existing Django ``User`` models associated with their cloud.gov email addresses in the database.
+   For example, at present, the backend only allows users to log in who have existing Django ``User`` models associated with their cloud.gov email addresses in the database.